 All candidates for any baccalaureate degree must meet the following minimum credits and grade point average requirements:

-- Completed a total of at least 125 semester hours of credit.
+- Completed a total of at least 120 semester hours of credit.
+(Note: This requirement first applies to students applying to graduate in the spring 2018 semester.)

 - Completed 40 hours of upper division credit (courses numbered 300 and above).